rdcoletta/genomic_prediction_svs/README.md

 cut -f 1 data/usda_rils_projected-SVs-SNPs.poly.hmp.txt | grep -P "^del|^dup|^inv|^ins|^tra" > data/SVs_IDs_poly.txt
 ```

+> This is the File S2 from [DRUM repository 2](https://hdl.handle.net/11299/252793) that I mention in the manuscript

 Prior running genomic prediction, any missing data will be imputed by GAPIT.
 Thus, I just wanted to have an idea about how much having missing data the genotypic dataset currently has, and also plot marker distribution along the chromosomes.

 ```bash